On dispersability of some circulant graphs: Discussion

 Matching book thickness for regular graphs has a clear lower bound, so a coloring which achieves the minimum is detectable.
 We think that finding the matching book thickness of various graphs could be a good target for genetic algorithms, neural networks, or artificial intelligence.
-Application of machine learning techniques to matching book thickness might improve computational theory and practice.
+See, for example, \cite{online}.
+Application of machine learning techniques to matching book thickness might improve computational theory and practice; see, e.g., \cite{hutson}.
+Indeed, one has an endless supply of vertex-transitive graphs on which to test procedures.